samofthex/sam-harrison-music/pages/discog/breakfastclub/liveatlonghairedmusic/index.md

 show_meta: false
 title: The Breakfast Club - Live @ Long Haired Music
 subheadline: "2013"
 teaser: "After the Breakfast Club returned, hot from their 2012 Olympic gigs, they went straight into the Long Haired Music studio to capture their live show.
-This record introduced the BC to the US, with "She's So Depressed' played on the popular Justin Wayne Show..."
+This record introduced the BC to the US, with 'She's So Depressed' played on the popular Justin Wayne Show..."
 tags:
     - post format
 categories: